Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-template-literals.md

 //'What is 2 + 3: 5!'
 ```

-Oh, wow way shorted and easier on the eyes already!
+Oh, wow, way shorted and easier on the eyes already!

 Another great example and everyday use-case would be expressions.

 Let's say we have a dynamic class we need to add.

-With normal string we have to either escape or break this in two separate things.
+With regular string, we have to escape or break this in two separate ways.

 ```js
 let bodyClass = 'body ' + (isLargeScreen() ? 'large' : 'small');